 Since HOLDING GROUND aired on public television in 1997, it has become an important community-building tool.
 The film has been used widely by educators, and many credit the documentary with transforming the thinking of activists, community development professionals and philanthropists.
 At the time of the broadcast the filmmakers coordinated a far-reaching national outreach campaign.
 This effort made the documentary a model of grassroots media distribution and the ripple effects of this campaign are still being felt.
 The Ford Foundation studied the campaign in an evaluation of its most successful media funding in the past 25 years.
 After Hurricane Katrina, the Annie E. Casey Foundation commissioned an 11-minute version of the documentary to encourage its use by groups struggling to rebuild the Gulf Coast.

 Viewers often ask what has happened in the Dudley Street neighborhood since the documentary was completed.
-The film’s producers have set out to sequel that will make the story that much more valuable as a learning tool.
+A sequel was completed in 2013.

 Major funding for HOLDING GROUND was provided by the Ford Foundation, the Annie E. Casey Foundation and the Mabel Louise Riley Foundation.